hazimavdal/git-mirror/README.md

 ## Known issues

-- The CodeCommit API ignores everything after a period (`.`) the name of a repository that is being created.
+- The CodeCommit API ignores everything after a period (`.`) in the name of the repository that is being created.
 For example, if you attempt to create the repo `hello.world`, it will be created as `hello`, not `hello.world`.
 The script will fail in this case.
 However, if the repository already exists (i.e. not created through the script), then it works without issue.